CS2103AUG2016-T17-C2/addressbook-level4/docs/UserGuide.md

 Eg: type `map 1` to run search on Google Maps for the venue of task 1.

+Note: Map function is catered for usage in Singapore only.
+Hence, results shown are within Singapore.

 <!-- @@author A0141064U -->